 As noted in note 2-G, the payable to the City consists of loans from the City involving federal funds.
 These notes were to be repaid from available sources including tax increment.
 The Dissolution Act acknowledges that payments to the federal government are enforceable obligations and such contracts were not invalidated and therefore remain in effect.
 In its determination letter dated December 26, 2012 wherein DOF approved the affected ROPS line items and authorized RPTTF to repay these obligations, DOF noted that the Successor Agency had provided it with copies of loan agreements and promissory notes which indicated that the Former Agency was the party responsible for payment of the loans.
 Further, that the promissory notes were entered into at the time of the agreements and for the purpose of repaying the loans.
-Future ROPS will include interest payments for the remaining outstanding loan, with a final payment of principal and interest due upon maturity in 2021.
+As of June 30, 2021, payable to the City was fully repaid.